GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 </p>

 <p>
-Entry-level SOC Analyst with hands-on experience triaging SIEM alerts, performing log correlation, and escalating validated security incidents.
-Experienced with Splunk and Wazuh in structured monitoring environments, focusing on threat validation and false positive reduction.
+Entry-level cybersecurity professional with hands-on experience in triaging SIEM alerts, correlating logs, and escalating validated security incidents.
+Skilled in deploying and managing Splunk and Wazuh within structured monitoring environments, with a strong focus on threat validation, detection tuning, and minimizing false positives.

-Strong analytical background with applied machine learning in network intrusion detection and AWS security assessments.
-Detail-oriented, documentation-driven, and committed to improving detection accuracy in high-volume security operations.
+Possess a strong analytical foundation with applied experience in machine learning for network intrusion detection and AWS security assessments.
+Detail-oriented, documentation-driven, and committed to improving detection accuracy and operational efficiency in high-volume security environments.

-Currently pursuing an M.S. in Cyber Engineering and seeking Tier 1 SOC opportunities within MSSP environments.
+Currently pursuing an M.S. in Cyber Engineering and seeking Tier 1 SOC, Cloud Security, or Detection Engineering opportunities within MSSP or enterprise security operations teams.
 </p>

 <hr>